J-Ramalho/industRial/docs/8_generalDOEs.md

 [1] "A"   "B"   "C"   "A:B"
 ```

 The short code chunk before shows two formula expansion examples, the first one corresponding to our Juice DOE: in a design with factors coded A, B and C the sources of variation for the Anova table for three-factor fixed effects model are: A, B, C, AB, AC, BC, ABC.
 The second case corresponds to a situation where interactions with C would be discarded.
-This understanding is very important as more and more factors are added to models and the number of trials grows to unrealistic quantities.
-In such situations a preliminary work of selection of interactions allows to prepare a fractionned design.
-For now the doe is still contained at 108 trials so she can move ahead assessing the effect significance of the different factors using the anova.
+Understanding these syntax details is very important because as more and more factors are added to models, the number of trials grows to unrealistic quantities.
+In such situations a preliminary work consisting in the selection of specific interactions enables the creation a fractional design.
+For now the juice doe is still small with 108 trials so she can move ahead assessing the effect significance of the different factors using the anova.

 ### Anova with 3rd level interactions {#anova_three}